 (8) An exemption under this section is current until —

-(a) by notice in writing given to the Board, it is surrendered by the person to whom it was granted; or
+(a) by notice in writing given to the Commissioner, it is surrendered by the person to whom it was granted; or

-(b) by notice in writing given to the person to whom it was granted, it is revoked by the Board.
+(b) by notice in writing given to the person to whom it was granted, it is revoked by the Commissioner.

 [Section 26B inserted by No. 64 of 1982 s.
-3.]
+3; amended by No. 58 of 2010 s.
+176.]

 27. Grant of licence to a natural person

-(1) Subject to this Act, a person, not being a body corporate, who applies to the Board for a real estate settlement agent’s licence or a business settlement agent’s licence, or both, and pays to the Board the prescribed fee for the licence shall be granted and may hold a licence if the Board is satisfied that —
+(1) Subject to this Act, a person, not being a body corporate, who applies to the Commissioner for a real estate settlement agent’s licence or a business settlement agent’s licence, or both, and pays to the Commissioner the prescribed fee for the licence shall be granted and may hold a licence if the Commissioner is satisfied that —

 (a) he is of or over the age of 18 years;